uisautomation/media-webapp/doc/gettingstarted.rst

 ````````````````````````

 Usually you'll want to use the `tox <https://tox.readthedocs.io/>`_ automation
-tool to run tests, etc but you can install the application within your
+tool to run tests, etc but you can run the application within your virtualenv by
-virtualenv which will also install any dependencies:
+installing the default requirements:

 .. code-block:: bash

     $ pip install -r requirements.txt
-    $ pip install -e .

 The ``-e`` flag to ``pip`` will cause the install to use symlinks rather than
 copying which allows for in-place modification of the source without having to